Table of Content

 Set measurable goals such as reducing deployment time, improving test coverage, or minimizing rollback incidents.
 Clear objectives keep teams aligned and ensure automation efforts deliver meaningful business impact.

 Create templates for CI/CD pipelines, IaC modules, monitoring setups, and runbooks to standardize processes.
-Reusable assets reduce duplication, speed up onboarding, and ensure consistency across teams and environments.
+Reusable assets reduce duplication, speed up on-boarding, and ensure consistency across teams and environments.

 Include DevOps, quality assurance, and Security from the planning phase to eliminate silos and encourage shared ownership.
 This collaboration ensures automation decisions are holistic and support the entire delivery pipeline.